rohan300557/Vehicle-Detection-Yolo/README.md

 ClickConnect()
 ```

-Note: If in some case the training does not finish and get disconnected, We can restart the training from where we left off.
-We will use the weights that were saved last.
-Which will be saved in backup folder.
-The name of the last file will be **yolov3_custom_last.weights** . backup directory is the location where newly trained weights would be saved.
+Note: If in some case the training does not finish and get disconnected, the training can be reinstated from the point it got disconnected.
+The weights that were saved last before the connection was terminated can be used, which will be saved in backup folder.
+The name of the last file will be **yolov3_custom_last.weights** .
+Backup directory is the location where newly trained weights would be saved.

 ### Runnning Custom Object Detector
 * We can perform detection with OpenCV DNN as it is a fast DNN implementation for CPU.